 On completion of this unit, you will have an understanding of the basic relationships between catchment health, water quality and ecosystem health in receiving waters.
-You should be able to explain the major threats to water quality and the ways to monitor and manage those threats through the monitoring of physical, chemical and biological parameters and through the preparation of water quality assessment plans.
-You must attend a compulsory residential school or on-campus laboratory classes in order to achieve the leaning outcomes.
+You will be able to explain the major threats to water quality and the ways to monitor and manage those threats through the monitoring of physical, chemical and biological parameters and through the preparation of water quality assessment plans.
+You must attend a compulsory residential school as part of this unit.

 |Student Contribution Band||SCA Band 2|

 |Pre-requisites or Co-requisites||

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).

 |Class Timetable||View Unit Timetable|

 Compulsory Residential School